VasilisG/Cocktail-Search/README.md

+# Cocktail search

-# This is a cocktail search app made with React.
+This is a cocktail search app made with React.

 You can view the demo [here](https://vasilisg.github.io/cocktails).